-I realized we were relaxed homeschoolers somewhere along the beginning of Caroline’s second grade year (this year).
-I had kind of wandered in the wilderness of trying to figure out how to answer the question when people would ask what kind of a homeschooler I was.
-This was mostly due to trying to figure out how to best teach Caroline rather than any specific philosophy I might have held before I had her.
+I realized we were relaxed homeschoolers around the beginning of Caroline’s second grade year.
+Prior to that, I struggled to answer the question of what kind of homeschoolers we were.
+This was primarily due to trying to determine how to best teach Caroline according to her specific needs as opposed to any uncertainty I had regarding a specific philosophy I might have held before I became a mother.

-I really wanted to be a Charlotte Mason homeschooler because I like so much of what she has to say.
-But although I find myself strongly sympathetic to the Charlotte Mason view, it was just too much work.
-Honestly.
-I don’t have the time or energy to read volumes about her views and how to correctly implement them.
+I didn’t have the time or energy to read volumes about her views and how to correctly implement them.
 I also found the Ambleside curriculum to be too academic for Caroline.
-Too detailed.
-Way too many expectations.
-I always felt defeated whenever I even looked at it.
-I simply wasn’t willing to spend copious amounts of time educating myself so I could educate Caroline according to the Charlotte Mason way.
-And I honestly did not see her thriving under that kind of rigorous curriculum.
+It was far too detailed with way too many expectations.
+I always felt defeated whenever I even looked at it online.
+I wasn’t willing to spend a significant amount of time educating myself so I could educate Caroline according to the Charlotte Mason way.
+Additionally, I honestly did not see her thriving under that kind of rigorous curriculum.

 I came across a description of relaxed homeschooling and it just clicked.
 That is exactly what we are.
 I felt none of that, “Well, yes, but…” when I started reading as I had with other views.
 I guide Caroline’s learning and do plan some structure, but I offer her as much freedom as possible.
 I do believe there are some things she needs to learn, but I am very open-ended about when she needs to learn them and how that might happen.

 Because I’m a relaxed homeschooler, I’m not a box checker.
 I don’t keep a running to do list of curriculum and learning activities we must do when we sit down together or even for the year.
 In fact, I do just the opposite.
 I have a rough idea of what we could do and I write it down after we do it.